xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 _This section is currently a draft.
 Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

-This section provides information on how to add products to your store manually one by one.
-Please note that you can also add products via {% link "import" ref_TANvG2De %}.

 ## Video guide